braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 ## Lead handoff: Marketing Qualified Lead (MQL) to Sales {#lead-handoff}

 Our recommended approach to lead handoffs is to have a corresponding lead or contact attached to each user in Braze.
-These leads would enter your sales teams’ queue when their lead statuses change to an MQL stage, at which point Salesforce would kick off a lead routing or assignment workflow.
+These leads would enter your Sales teams’ queue when their lead statuses change to an MQL stage, at which point Salesforce would kick off a lead routing or assignment workflow.

 To update the lead record in Salesforce with the lead status from Braze, we recommend using a triggered webhook template.